Hong Kong - Country Commercial Guide

 (Since there is not an agreed upon definition of “environmental technologies”, and because there is considerable overlap regarding environmental features from various types of machinery and products, market statistics for this sector are, at best, rough approximation.)

 Hong Kong relies heavily on imports to satisfy its environmental technology needs.
-In recent years, the Hong Kong government has been allocating significant resources toward tackling environmental issues like waste treatment, air pollution, and water pollution.
-The COVID-19 outbreak has also led to demand for clinical waste management solutions.
-As a regional business hub, Hong Kong also plays a strong role as a trading platform for environmental products for mainland China and the region.
+In recent years, the Hong Kong government has allocated significant resources toward tackling environmental issues like waste treatment, air pollution, and water pollution.
+The Covid-19 pandemic led to demand for clinical waste management solutions.
+As a regional business hub, Hong Kong plays a strong role as a trading platform for environmental products for mainland China and the broader Asia region.

 The four major decarbonization strategies in Hong Kong’s Climate Action Plan 2050 cover the following targets and measures:

-Net-zero electricity generation: Cease using coal for daily electricity generation by 2035 and increase the share of renewable energy in the fuel mix for electricity generation, especially through solar technology and potential offshore wind farms.
+• Net-zero electricity generation: Cease using coal for daily electricity generation by 2035 and increase the share of renewable energy in the fuel mix for electricity generation, especially through solar technology and potential offshore win farms.

 • Green transport: Promote the electrification of vehicles, especially public and commercial transportation, develop new-energy transport, and measures to improve traffic management.